pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 be free to find patterns among researchers' paths, giving way to some sort of collective intelligence in a common search for truth.

+Decision trees can also be used as an analytical tool to study and refine practices themselves.
+This is one of the most promising ideas to me, and is something that will connect research to practice in a way that simply does not exist right now.
 But we don't need to stop there!
 Once we have removed barriers to the production of knowledge, what is to stop us from using this knowledge freely to improve the lives of everyone!?
+If we can approach this in a very general way, this idea has the potential to make a real difference in how we practice, not just as researchers but as practitioners in many other fields, and may even blur the line between researchers and practitioners.
 Continuing from his [previous quote](#systems-vs-components) about the focus on components that has led to a lack of systemic excellence in the practice of medicine, Gawande provides some direction for the future:

 <figure class="bq grab">